npolar/api.npolar.no/external/cls.fr/README.md

-# Argos system data management
+# Argos data management

-The [Argos](http://en.wikipedia.org/wiki/Argos_system) system has been used at the Norwegian Polar Institute since 1979.
+The [Argos](http://en.wikipedia.org/wiki/Argos_system) satellite tracking system has been used at the Norwegian Polar Institute since 1979, the first project being drift buoys in the Southern Ocean.

-This document outlines how Argos data is managed internally.
-Data management involves
+This document outlines Argos XML data management, for data harvested on and after 2014-03-01

-* harvesting, archiving, processing, publishing, validating, and securing data
-* monitoring and documenting the data flow, as well as systems, software, people and organisations involved
+For older Argos data, see [Argos legacy data management](argos-legacy-data-management.md) (DS/DIAG formats)

 ## System overview